-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 7.1 Are employers in your jurisdiction bound by labour market testing requirements before hiring from overseas?
 Do any exemptions apply in this regard?

 Yes.
-Where employers are applying for work permits or additional business licensed Registered / Licensed permissions they must evidence that they have advertised the job in the most appropriate method to reach individuals with Entitled status.
-They may apply to the Chief Minister for an exemption.
+Where employers are applying for work permits or additional Registered / Licensed permissions under their business licence they must evidence that they have advertised the job in the most appropriate method to reach individuals with Entitled/Entitled for work status.

+There are limited circumstances in which the advertising requirements may be waived but compelling evidence would need to be submitted with any relevant application.

 7.2 If labour market testing requirements apply, how are these satisfied and what best practices should employers follow in this regard?

-Employers must advertise the job in the most appropriate medium that provides the optimum chances to reach suitably qualified Entitled workers.
+Employers must advertise the job in the most appropriate medium that provides the optimum chances to reach suitably qualified Entitled/Entitles for work workers.

 The employer may advertise the job by registering with the local job centre or recruitment agency or advertising on the internet, local newspapers and professional or trade journals.
 Any advertisements must include the job title, the main duties of the job and the qualification and experience needed.

-Employers must submit evidence of their recruitment efforts along with their application for the work permit or additional Registered or Licenced permissions, this can be demonstrated through submitting the responses to the advertising the employer has received, the total number of people who responded, any individuals who were short listed for an interview and full reasons as to why Entitled workers did not make the cut.
+Employers must submit evidence of their recruitment efforts along with their application for the additional Registered or Licenced permissions, this can be demonstrated through submitting the responses to the advertising the employer has received, the total number of people who responded, any individuals who were short listed for an interview and full reasons as to why locally qualified workers were unsuitable.

 7.3 Which work permits are primarily used for new hires?
 What is the process for obtaining them and what fees are applicable, for both employer and employee?